 - Plus: Find the best Android phone

-From nimble, cloud-based streaming apps to feature-packed offerings aimed squarely at audiophiles, we've found the best Android music players for your listening pleasure.
+From nimble, cloud-based streaming apps to feature-packed offerings aimed squarely at audiophiles — and even an Android app from Apple of all places — we've found the best Android music players for your listening pleasure.

 The best Android music player apps you can download